aminnie/Ketron-EVM-MIDI-Controller/README.md

 #### Extra:
 - Please let me know you need a 3D case for your solution
-  - THe 3D casse .scad and .stl file is provided if you would like to print it yourself.
+  - The 3D case .scad and .stl files are available in the case directory if you would like to print it yourself.
+Please note that it consists of three files: The main case, the top cover, and loose fitting filler that goes in between the PCB and the top cover to keep thetop cover flush with the case top.
   - I switched to using low profile key switches and caps you see in the picture.
 It feels and looks much better.
 Contact me if I can help.
+  - If you are going to print a case and use low profile key switches, then I would recommend you buy the Adafruit Macropad bare bones board only.
+  - If you have a need to tinker with the code, and try qwiic add-ons, then print the dev 3D case which has a larger slot that accepts a qwiic connector.

 My setup with the Roland AT900C, Ketron EVM, iPad EVM Controller, and the original Macropad: